Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 7. Share family subscription plans

-The All Access Family plan costs $30 monthly for up to four users, bringing the cost to $7.50 per person.
-The Games Family subscription is $10 monthly for households focused on puzzles and word games.
+The All Access Family plan covers up to four users, so splitting it drops the price per person sharply.
+There is also a Games Family plan for households focused on puzzles and word games.

 8. Contact customer service directly